iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 - Two `AliasMaterial`s, *Silty-Sand 1* and *Silty-Sand 2* could be created (and the original *Silty-Sand* would only be used indirectly); or
 - One `AliasMaterial`, *Silty-Sand 2* could be created (and the original *Silty-Sand* Material would be used both directly and indirectly).

+### IGeologicalHistoryProvider

+`IGeologicalHistoryProvider` exists for future extensibility.
+Currently the only `IGeologicalHistoryProvider` is `GeologicalHistory`.

+### GeologicalHistory

+`GeologicalHistory` is a singleton class (there is one instance per `Interpretation`) that heads a tree of `GeologicalHistoryStep`s that describe the geological history of the region being interpreted.

+### GeologicalHistoryStep

+`GeologicalHistoryStep` represents processes like deposits, erosion, intrusions, etc.. `GeologicalHistoryStep`s always have a `GeologicalHistory` parent.

+### AdditiveGeologicalHistoryStep

+The (required) related `Material` is defined through the `AdditiveGeologicalHistoryStepAddsMaterial` relationship.

+The additive process might technically be one that displaces other `Material` (such as an intrusion).
+In the future, a property will likely be added to specify the specific geological process at work.

 ### IBoreholeProvider